tech calculator

 When to use it

-• Checking how long a top-up to 80% might take on a road trip.
+• Checking how long a top-up to 70–80% might take on a road trip so you can compare different start/target SOC strategies and minimize time spent charging.

 Tips & cautions

-• DC fast charging often tapers above ~60–80%; this simple model assumes constant power—real times may be longer at high SOC.
+• DC fast charging often tapers above roughly 60–80% state of charge; treat this calculator as a mid-pack estimate and expect real-world times to be longer near very high SOC.

-• Does not model charging taper; actual fast-charge times at high SOC may be longer.
+• Does not model charging taper; actual fast-charge times at high SOC may be materially longer, especially above roughly 80%.

 Worked examples